zephyrproject-rtos/zephyr/doc/guides/dts/howtos.rst

 Set devicetree overlays
 ***********************

-Devicetree overlays are explained in :ref:`devicetree-intro`.
-The CMake variable :makevar:`DTC_OVERLAY_FILE` contains a space- or semicolon-separated list of overlays.
-If :makevar:`DTC_OVERLAY_FILE` specifies multiple files, they are included in that order by the C preprocessor.

-Devicetree overlays can be specified by the user directly, in a :file:`CMakeLists.txt` file, or applied automatically.

-Overlay files are applied according to the following scheme:

-1. If ``DTC_OVERLAY_FILE`` is set, the overlay file(s) in it are merged and used by the application. ``DTC_OVERLAY_FILE`` can be set in various ways:

-   1. In :file:`CMakeLists.txt`, before calling ``find_package(Zephyr)``

-   2. By passing ``-DDTC_OVERLAY_FILE="file1.overlay;file2.overlay;..."``,
-      either directly or via ``west``

-   3. From the CMake variable cache
+You can set devicetree overlays that the C preprocessor must include in the build using one of the following methods, listed in order of priority.
+The first method detected by the C preprocessor will make it ignore all the later methods in the list.

+1. Using the :makevar:`DTC_OVERLAY_FILE` CMake variable.
+You can use the CMake variable :makevar:`DTC_OVERLAY_FILE` to list the overlays, using spaces or semicolons as separators.
+When :makevar:`DTC_OVERLAY_FILE` specifies multiple files, the C preprocessor includes them in the order in which they are specified.
+See `this link`_ for more details on how to set CMake variables.
 #.
-Otherwise, the file :file:`boards/<BOARD>_<revision>.overlay` is used if it
-   exists in the application folder.
-This requires that the board supports multiple revisions, see :ref:`porting_board_revisions`.
-   The :file:`boards/<BOARD>_<revision>.overlay` file will be merged with :file:`boards/<BOARD>.overlay` if this file also exists.
+Using the :file:`boards/<BOARD>_<revision>.overlay` file in the application
+   folder.
+To use this method, the board must support multiple revisions.
+See :ref:`porting_board_revisions`.
+If the :file:`boards/<BOARD>.overlay` file also exists, the :file:`boards/<BOARD>_<revision>.overlay` file is merged into it.
 #.
-Otherwise the file :file:`boards/<BOARD>.overlay` is used if it exists in the
+Using the :file:`boards/<BOARD>.overlay` file in the application folder.
-   application folder.
 #.
-Otherwise, :file:`<BOARD>.overlay` is used if it exists in the application
+Using the :file:`<BOARD>.overlay` file in the application folder.
-   folder.
 #.
-Otherwise, :file:`app.overlay` will from the application folder is used if it
+Using the :file:`app.overlay` file in the application folder.
-   exists.

-Here is an example :ref:`using west build <west-building-dtc-overlay-file>`.
+You can find :ref:`here <west-building-dtc-overlay-file>` an example that uses ``west build``.
-However you set the value, it is saved in the CMake cache between builds.
+The value set is stored in the CMake cache and used in all the successive builds.

-The :ref:`build system <build_overview>` prints all the devicetree overlays it finds in the configuration phase, like this:
+The :ref:`build system <build_overview>` prints all the devicetree overlays it finds in the configuration phase as follows:

 .. code-block:: none

    -- Found devicetree overlay: .../some/file.overlay

+For more information on devicetree overlays, see :ref:`devicetree-intro`.

 .. _use-dt-overlays: